brandonhorst/elliptical/doc/grammar.md

 #`lacona` `grammar`

-In `lacona`, language is specified using JavaScript objects.
+In `lacona`, language is described using JavaScript objects.
 Ultimately, these objects are known as `phrase`s - individual linguistic components.
 Note that a lacona `phrase` does not necessarily need to be a linguistic phrase - it could be a punctuation mark, a word, a sentence, or a whole paragraph.
+A `phrase` is any linguistic structure

 `phrase`s are composed of other `phrase`s.
 Ultimately, all phrases reduce down to the four built-in `phrase`s - `value`, `sequence`, `choice`, and `repeat`.
 These are the only `phrase`s that Lacona understands by default.